You have probably heard of the Green New Deal but what about a Feminist Green New Deal?

 INCREASING REPRESENTATION IN GREEN JOBS

-A Feminist Green New Deal can help ensure that women and other marginalised groups are also represented in green jobs so that their lives and experiences can help shape a future that works for everyone.
-In order to do this it is vital that women from low income backgrounds and BAME people can access training and development programmes through subsidies or other incentives (including paid education leave) that enrols them in to green jobs.
-There also needs to be an effort made to encourage women and girls into male-dominated green sectors promoted by the Green New Deal, as well as encouraging boys and men into the already green caring sectors
+A Feminist Green New Deal can help ensure that women and other marginalised groups are also represented in green jobs.
+In order to do this it is vital that women from low income backgrounds and people of colour can access training and development programmes through subsidies or other incentives (including paid education leave).
+There also needs to be an effort made to encourage women and girls into male-dominated green sectors promoted by the Green New Deal, as well as encouraging boys and men into the already green caring sectors.

 CARE IS A GREEN JOB